The satellite view shows Indianapolis, the seat of Marion County, the most populous city and the capital of the State of Indiana

-Countries in the World
+in the United States

 Image: Diego Delso

-Anyway Indianapolis was founded in 1821, it became officially Indiana's state capital in 1825.
+Anyway, Indianapolis was founded in 1821, it became officially Indiana's state capital in 1825.

-The city is home to Indiana State University-Purdue University and the University of Indianapolis.
+The city is home to Indiana State University-Purdue University

 Indianapolis points of interest: